St. Francis High School (St. Francis, Wisconsin): Conference championships

+Track and Field

+The St. Francis High School boys track and field team has a proud tradition of excellence, highlighted by winning the 1976 WIAA Boys Track and Field State Championship.
+Over the years, the program has produced numerous individual state champions and podium finishers in events ranging from sprints and distance races to jumps and throws.
+The program has consistently qualified athletes for sectional and state competition and continues to be a competitive presence within the Wisconsin Interscholastic Athletic Association.

 Football

 In 1994, St. Francis football had its first conference winning season since 1985.
 Since then, they have had 14 winning seasons, 12 playoff appearances, two conference championships and once finished as a state runner-up.
 As of the end of the 2007 season, the St. Francis Mariner football team has enjoyed eight consecutive playoff appearances, including a runner-up finish in the 2004 WIAA Division 4 Championship.
+The 2004 team was coached by SFHS alumnus Doug Sarver, who served as the team's head coach for 29 seasons and has been inducted into the Wisconsin Football Coaches Association Hall of Fame.